 SCHOLARSHIPS EDUCATION CAMARADERIE NETWORKING

-Several members have expressed interest in Lorraine Haucke and Kathy Hutchins’ proposal of a handiwork group.
+Several members have expressed interest in Lorraine Haucke’s and Kathy Hutchins’ proposal of a handcraft group.
 If you hook rugs, crochet, sew, quilt, knit, needle point, embroider, cross stitch, need to sew on a button or two, shorten something, or just like the idea, this group wants YOU.

-The next meeting will be Monday, December 4 at 1:30 at the home of Lorraine Haucke.
-Please contact Lorraine if you are interested in attending the meeting.
+The second meeting was on Monday, December 4, 2017 at 1:30 at the home of Lorraine Haucke.

 DONATIONS OF FABRIC AND YARN FOR HOMEFRONT